macports/macports-infrastructure/buildbot/README.md

 ## Setting up buildbot master and slaves for production

-These instructions explain how to install buildbot in a production environment, in which master slaves run on different machines to produce MacPorts packages.

-TODO
+In a production environment the slaves run on different machines to produce MacPorts packages for various platforms.
+Most of the configuration above applies to the production environment.
+The configuration of the master in config.json should use prefixes such that packages are produced for /opt/local:

+> "slaveprefix":  "/opt/local"
+> "toolsprefix":  "/opt/mports"

+When setting up the slaves, specify the hostname and port of the machine running the buildbot master instead of "localhost:9989".